Becky G: 2023–2024: Esquinas and Encuentros

-In January 2024, Gomez appeared as a guest judge on the sixteenth season's premiere of the reality television show RuPaul's Drag Race.
-On March 15, she released the standalone single "Boomerang".
-On March 22, Gomez was featured on the song "On My Body" from South African singer Tyla's debut studio album Tyla.
-On April 25, Gomez, alongside Thalía, Mexican actress Alejandra Espinoza and Puerto Rican actor Carlos Ponce, hosted the Latin American Music Awards in Las Vegas, Nevada.
-She performed the song alongside Maydon during the ceremony.
-In May, she signed with new talent agency WME.
-On May 10, Black Eyed Peas released the single "Tonight" with El Alfa featuring Gomez, as the lead single from the soundtrack of the American buddy cop and action comedy film Bad Boys: Ride or Die.
-Her collaboration with Brazilian singer Luísa Sonza and Brazilian DJ Papatinho, titled "Flores Pa Ti", was released as part of the film's soundtrack, which was released in the U.S. on the same day.
-On June 19, she was featured in a remix of "Rewind" by American rapper Blxst and Colombian singer Feid.
-On August 20, Gomez announced her second headlining tour, titled Casa Gomez: Otro Capítulo Tour.
-It is set to begin in Chicago, Illinois, on October 11, and visit several cities in the United States.
-On September 27, American mariachi band Mariachi Divas de Cindy Shea released "Bluetooth" with Gomez, as the lead single from the band's album 25 Aniversario.
+In March 2024, she released the promotional single "Boomerang".
+In the same month, Gomez was featured on the song "On My Body" from South African singer Tyla's debut album, Tyla.
+The song reaching the top ten on the US Afrobeats Songs.
+In April, Gomez alongside Thalía, Mexican actress Alejandra Espinoza and Puerto Rican actor Carlos Ponce, hosted the Latin American Music Awards 2024.
+In May, Gomez was featured on Black Eyed Peas and El Alfa's single "Tonight", as the lead single from the soundtrack of the buddy cop action comedy film Bad Boys: Ride or Die, and collaboration with Brazilian singer Luísa Sonza and Brazilian DJ Papatinho, titled "Flores Pa Ti" was released as part of the film's soundtrack.
+Gomez appeared on the remix of American rapper Blxst's song "Rewind" alongside Colombian singer Feid, and collaborated with American mariachi band Mariachi Divas on the single "Bluetooth".
+She subsequently signed with the WME and State of the Art companies to manage her career.